-Putting aside the myriad of additional benefits to your own personal brand in promoting well-written and educational content, lets start by first understanding the reasons why people in B2B organisations, and particularly within professional service firms, don’t share their colleague’s articles.
+Putting aside the myriad of additional benefits to your own personal brand in promoting well-written and educational content, lets start by first understanding the reasons why people in professional service firms don’t share their colleague’s articles and posts.

 The 4 reasons why people don’t share their colleagues’ articles and posts.

 Many people within firms are only interested in their own practice or department’s area of expertise.
 They see little benefit to them in promoting the services or content of those within the same building.

 2. Overly competitive nature

 Some people are highly competitive in nature, and for them, winning is everything.
 Sometimes within an organisation this need to win, and be seen as the best, can prevent them from helping others succeed.
 After all, they don’t want their colleague in the adjoining office doing better than them.

 3. They don’t see at as their job

 This is what Marketing and BD should be doing, not me.
 While it is healthy to put trust in the experts you pay, when it comes to supporting their initiatives, it is certainly helpful if everyone within that organisation is onboard, and supports those marketing initiatives as best they can.